-Already from the early 1990s they began their first experiments in Italy and in France, with growing grass as a sculptural and architectural medium.
+Already from the early 1990s they began their first experiments with growing forms.
+In Italy and in France they worked on projects with growing grass as a sculptural and architectural medium.
 They discovered early on that it could take the imprint of images because of its extreme sensitivity to light.
 From 2003, they continued to expand the scale of this work, exploring the dual nature of growth and decay.
 They grew their first large field of grass in the UK as a huge vertical architectural feature on the inner walls of a redundant church, Dilston Grove, in South London.

-Also in 2003 they made the first of their Cape Farewell managed expeditions to the High Arctic, which resulted in several works, the most important of which was ‘Stranded’ a six metre long Minke whale skeleton encrusted with crystals.
-This ritual trandsformation of an endangered species, referred back to the horrifying visions they had witnessed in the Arctic, of hundreds of bones scattered across the landscape.
-‘Stranded’ which was made from a Minke Whale skeleton beched on the Lincolnshire coast, and which the artists prepared with the help of scientists from the Natural History Museum.
+Also in 2003 they made the first of their Cape Farewell expeditions to the High Arctic.
+These resulted in several works, the most important of which was ‘Stranded’, a six metre long whale skeleton encrusted with crystals.
+The idea referred back to the horrifying visions they had witnessed in the Arctic, of hundreds of bones scattered across the landscape.
+For ‘Stranded’ they sourced a Minke Whale skeleton beached on the Lincolnshire coast, which they prepared in proper ritual fashion with the help of scientists from the Natural History Museum.

-As the work progressed so did our understanding of how the ocean absorbs vast quantities of carbon dioxide entering the atmosphere through the burning of fossil fuel and how in the last two hundred years the chemistry of the ocean has changed for the first time in millions of years, giving unambiguous evidence that climate change in our lifetime is caused by anthropogenic emissions.
+As the work progressed so did our understanding of how the ocean absorbs vast quantities of carbon dioxide, and that this is entering the atmosphere through the burning of fossil fuel.
+During the last two hundred years the chemistry of the ocean has changed more than it has done for millions of years.
+This is giving unambiguous evidence that climate change in our lifetime is caused by anthropogenic emissions.
 The seawater is turning sour and many marine creatures are struggling to make shells.
 Ocean acidification is affecting corals, molluscs and tiny zooplankton, the major food source of many marine animals, including whales.

-From oak to Ash
+From Oak to Ash

-In 2017 the first news broke of a terrible viral disease which was affecting Ash trees and causing their death, and that this was spreading at an alarming rate through the UK, and likely to cause the complete extinction of the tree, unless any kind of cure was found.
-Acutely aware of the urgency of this environmental predicament, Ackroyd and Harvey became involved in a campaign, run by the Kent AONB (Area of Outstanding Natural Beauty) to raise awareness of the Ash Tree, using the skills of artists and performers to work with communities in the area of White House County Park, Kent.
+In 2017 the first news broke of a terrible viral disease which was affecting Ash trees and causing their death.
+This disease was spreading at an alarming rate through the UK.
+Devastatingly, it was likely to cause the complete extinction of the tree species, unless any kind of cure was found.
+Acutely aware of the urgency of this environmental predicament, Ackroyd and Harvey became involved in a campaign, run by the Kent AONB (Area of Outstanding Natural Beauty) to raise awareness of the Ash Tree.
+The AONB project was intended to use the skills of artists and performers to work with communities in the area of White House County Park, Kent.

 The Attenburgh Building commissions